jacques/docs.npmjs.com/content/getting-started/creating-node-modules.md

 1. Make a new directory outside of your project and cd into it.
 1. Run `npm install <package>`.
 1. Create a test.js file which requires the package and calls the method.
 1. Run `node test.js`.
-The message should be output.
+The message sent to the console.log should appear.